Custom Script¶

 Add a Watermark with ImageMagick¶

-The second example below is more complex and uses ImageMagick command like tool to add a multiline text superimposed over pictures to create a visible watermark on the center of images.
+The second example below is more complex and uses the ImageMagick command line tool to add visible watermarks by superimposing a multiline text field over each image in the Queue.

 watermark="This image is\ncopyrighted and\navailable with\nlimited usage"